airbytehq/airbyte/airbyte-integrations/connectors/source-kapiche-export-api/README.md

-# Kapiche Export Api Source
+# Kapiche Export API Source

 This is the repository for the Kapiche Export Api source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/kapiche-export-api).